Trade Planner Calculator

 Forex traders can use the tool to calculate margin requirements, lots, stop distances, and R:R sizing.
 Default lot size handles the standard forex sizing, and the point value settings handle the broker differences.

 A typical Forex setup consists of pip distance and risk %.
-Check these figures before entering foreign currency trading risks to minimise random lot sizes.
+Check these figures before entering a position in foreign currency trading.

 Cryptocurrency Trading Strategies